arcticronin/HyperVerseSimulator/README.md

-Simulator, written in Julia, to use if you ever ehink that you wanna partecipate some Crypto-ish Ponzi Scheme.
+Simulator, written in Julia, to use if you ever think that you wanna partecipate some Crypto-ish Ponzi Scheme (Ex.
+HyperVerse, HyperFound).

 Use Julia and Pluto.